Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Simulation results

 We modelled the AE encoder and decoder networks using the same ResNet~\cite{ResNet} architecture as in case of VAEs.
 We set $ld = 12$, $\gamma = 1000$ and increased the minimum distance $d_m$ dynamically every fifth epoch starting from $0$ using $\Delta d_m=1$, as described in Sec.~\ref{sec:mapping_module}.
 The LSR was built using the same $\tau_{\min}=0$ and $\tau_{\max}=3$ (Algorithm~\ref{alg::dendrogram_cut}).

-{\blue Table~\ref{tab:ae_comparison_all} shows the LSR performance using partial scoring on all simulated tasks when MM was modelled as an AE (top two rows) and as a VAE (bottom row). } Not only we {\blue observed} a superior performance of VAE compared to the AE but once again the effectiveness of the action term~\eqref{eq:acloss} {\blue on all the tasks as it increased the average AE performance from $0.1\%$ to $36.3\%$ for $ns$, from $0.1\%$ to $33.6\%$ for $hs$, and $0.1\%$ to $9.8\%$ for $rb$.} \textit{ This comparison shows that the probabilistic modeling adopted by VAEs {\blue resulted} in a latent space that is more adequate for visual action planning with respect to the considered AEs. }
+Table~\ref{tab:ae_comparison_all} shows the LSR performance using partial scoring on all simulated tasks when MM was modelled as an AE (top two rows) and as a VAE (bottom row).
+Not only we observed a superior performance of VAE compared to the AE but once again the effectiveness of the action term~\eqref{eq:acloss} on all the tasks as it increased the average AE performance from $0.1\%$ to $36.3\%$ for $ns$, from $0.1\%$ to $33.6\%$ for $hs$, and $0.1\%$ to $9.8\%$ for $rb$. \textit{ This comparison shows that the probabilistic modeling adopted by VAEs resulted in a latent space that is more adequate for visual action planning with respect to the considered AEs. } As future work, we aim to investigate the benefits of more advanced models, such as Vector Quantised-VAE \cite{van2017neural}, which are out of the scope of this work.